-I went down a rabbit hole of finding information about how toxic ingredients were allowed in our beauty products (and household cleaning products).
+I went down a rabbit hole of finding information about how and why toxic ingredients were allowed in our beauty products (and household cleaning products).

 This led me to throw out bags and bags of makeup, skincare, hair care, personal care products, and body lotions.

-I didn’t want any product that wasn’t clean to touch my hair, skin or teeth.
+I didn’t want any product that wasn’t safe and clean to touch my hair, skin or teeth.

-I became very strict with what I used on my body and made an effort to only purchase and use clean, non-toxic products as much as I can.
+I became very strict with what I used on my body and made an effort to only purchase and use skincare products made without any chemicals whenever possible.